How to Read Food Labels: Nutrition Facts, Serving Sizes, and Misleading Claims Explained

 While the Nutrition Facts panel provides numbers, the ingredients list reveals food quality.

-Ingredients are listed in order of weight, meaning the first few ingredients make up the majority of the product.
-Foods with long ingredient lists or unfamiliar chemical names are typically more processed and less nutrient-dense.
+Ingredients are listed in descending order by weight, meaning the first few ingredients make up the majority of the product.
+Foods with long ingredient lists, vague terms, or unfamiliar chemical names are typically more processed and less nutrient-dense.

 When No Label Is Required, There’s Nothing to Decode